-Women make up about 19 percent of the undergraduate and 18 percent of HSSEAS graduate enrollment.
-Todayís opportunities for women in engineering are excellent, as both employers and educators try to change the image of engineering as a imales onlyî field.
+Women make up about 20 percent of the HSSEAS undergraduate and graduate enrollment.
+Today's opportunities for women in engineering are excellent, as both employers and educators try to change the image of engineering as a "males only" field.
 Women engineers are in great demand in all fields of engineering.